 You've probably heard of cat cafes if you live in Tokyo but have you heard of dog cafes?
 They do exist although there are not as common.
 Here are a few places you might want to check out if you're a dog lover!

-Namba is the southern part of Osaka and is considered to be at the heart of Osaka's culture.
-If you want to know about Osaka's unique history, here are the top things to do in Namba, Osaka.
+Namba is the southern part of Osaka and is considered to be the heart of Osaka.
+If you want to dive into Osaka's unique culture, here is a list of the top things to do in Namba, Osaka.